PISAresearch/metamask-comp/README.md

 Benefits:
 - *Concurrent tx:* We can support any number of concurrent transactions.
-- *Continuous concurrency:* We can sustain a capacity of concurrent transactions at any given time.
+- *Continuous concurrency:* We can sustain a capacity of N concurrent transactions at any given time (and this can be increased at any time).
 - *Ordered transactions:* We can simply default to the standard Nonce approach for a given slot.
 So all meta-transactions for a given nonce1 will be ordered.
 - *Invalidate transactions:* We can invalidate transactions by simply re-using the nonce1 & nonce2 for another meta-transaction.